Back Home Next

-The Soviet take-over of eastern Europe
+Salami Tactics: the Soviet takeover of eastern Europe

 Detailed account

-1945: the arrows show the British and Americans from the west, the Russians from the east, advancing into Germany.
+◄ 1945: the arrows show the British and Americans from the west, the Russians from the east, advancing into Germany.

 Albania (1945) – the Communists took power after the war without opposition